ChernyakKonstantin/godot_gym_api/README.md

 If one has a desire to implement the client for any other languages, submit pull request, please.

 # How It Works
-The application implemented in Godot serves as TCP-server, accepting requests from a client, that can be a `gym.Env` with `GodotClient` under hood.
+There is persistent TCP communication between a Godot application and Python implemented inside a `gym.Env` inhereted class.
+Thus, any of your favorite RL-frameworks are ready to work with it!

 # Installation